dustinfarris/automation/README.md

   * ``fab deploy`` to run a "fast" or "full" deploy to either the staging or production servers.

-To use this fabfile, git-clone it in your projects root directory, then create fabfile/settings.py.
-This file could be left empty, but you will likely want to add your server settings.

 Fabfile will automatically infer the project's name based on the root project directory, and the Django settings module in the same way.

-A simple settings.py file will probably just have these four lines:
+To use this fabfile, git-clone it in your projects root directory, then add some or all of the following to your settings.py:

     STAGING_SERVER_HOST = '123.123.123.11'
     STAGING_SERVER_USER = 'web'